 With 206 million people, Nigeria is Africa’s most populous country.
 Growing at one of the fastest rates in the world, Nigeria’s rapidly expanding young urban consumer segment is expected to fuel demand for perishable products, such as fruits, vegetables, fish, and meat products, all of which need temperature-controlled logistics for processing, packaging, transport, and storage.

 The agriculture sector, which accounts for roughly 20 percent of GDP and 50 percent of jobs, needs affordable, accessible TCL innovations to get produce to markets.
-The food and beverage sector also requires TCL solutions.
-It’s aggregated output is $20.5 billion, or 4.6 percent of total GDP, and it generates $100 billion in total consumer expenditure.
+The food and beverage sector also requires TCL solutions, and aggregated output is $20.5 billion or 4.6 percent of GDP.

 Nigeria, like many other developing economies, is a very cost sensitive market.
 It needs very innovative, cost-effective TCL solutions capable of kick-starting adoption even for low-value commodities.